FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

     COPY flexmeasures_testplugin/ /app/flexmeasures_testplugin
     ENV FLEXMEASURES_PLUGINS="/app/flexmeasures_testplugin"

+You can of course also add multiple plugins this way.

 If you also want to install your requirements, you could for instance add these layers: